consensus-shipyard/consensuslab/README.md

 * [Yellow: General Consensus Layer](https://github.com/protocol/ConsensusLab/issues/2)
 * [Green: VM / Runtime](https://github.com/protocol/ConsensusLab/issues/1)

+We also have a detailed [ZenHub roadmap](https://app.zenhub.com/workspaces/consensuslab-60f84a7fa2395a0011e4134c/roadmap?invite=true), which you may be able to access.

 ## Publications, Talks & Trainings

 See the [ConsensusLab page in the PL Research website](https://research.protocol.ai/groups/consensuslab/).